videosdk-live/videosdk-docs/docs/realtime-communication/see-also/device-browser-support.md

 - Firefox 78 ESR and above
 - Microsoft Edge 74 and above.
 - Electron 6 and above
-- iOS Safari (in iOS 12.1 and later)
+- IOS Safari (in IOS 12.1 and later)
-- 3rd-party browsers (such as Chrome) and in-app browsers (such as the Gmail app's built-in browser) using WKWebView, as of iOS 14
+- 3rd-party browsers (such as Chrome) and in-app browsers (such as the Gmail app's built-in browser) using WKWebView, as of IOS 14
 - Android Chrome, Firefox, Samsung Internet, and Chromium-based 3rd-party browsers

 ## Screen sharing